xefonon/RIRPINN/README.md

 # RIRPINN
 ***
-This repository contains the code for the paper [Room impulse response reconstruction with physics-informed deep learning ](https://arxiv.org/abs/2401.01206).
-The paper is currently under review at the Journal of the Acoustical Society of America.
+This repository contains the code for the paper [Room impulse response reconstruction with physics-informed deep learning ](https://pubs.aip.org/asa/jasa/article/155/2/1048/3261969/Room-impulse-response-reconstruction-with-physics).
+The paper is published in the Journal of the Acoustical Society of America.

 ## Abstract
 ***